 I’m so glad that you asked this question, Becky, because my thoughts on this oppose much of the conventional advice.

 Here’s the thing: most people will advise that you produce information products, like ebooks, courses, paid webinars, print books, etc. There’s nothing wrong with any of these things, except that they all require a lot of up-front effort, momentum, and sales.

 Instead, ignore the more scalable stuff (like the ebooks and webinars) at the beginning and focus on the activities that produce the highest yield.

 Simply, it’s a lot easier to gather a small amount of great customers willing to pay you a lot versus a large pool of customers willing to pay you a little.

-I recommend getting started with online training (I highly recommend you read this article).
+I recommend getting started with online training.
 Online training services may not be a passive way to make money, but it’s high-yield.
 Let’s say that you want to make an extra $50,000 per year.
 You could have 21 online training clients who are paying you $200/month.
 Or you could sell approximately 1851 ebooks at $27 a pop.
 It’s clear here that finding 21 great customers would be much easier than finding 1851 customers.

 Focus all of your efforts on getting your first batch of online clients.

 Once you have that, you will be able to afford to buy back your time by hiring people to take over tasks that you either aren’t good at or simply don’t want to do (like cleaning your home).
 You can then invest this extra time into building out your assets, or intellectual property and marketing materials to sell.

 For further reading, check out the article I wrote on knowing how much your time is worth.
 I delve more into the “buying back your time” concept and help you put a quantifiable value on your time.